Raymond Brugère: World War Two

-The French were very keen to revive the Salonika front strategy of World War One, but the British were opposed.
+The French were very keen to revive the Salonika front strategy of World War I, but the British were opposed.
 Unfortunately, for Paul, the Italians had stolen the keys to the British diplomatic codes via a burglary at the British embassy in Rome in 1935.
 Count Galeazzo Ciano, the Italian Foreign Minister, knowing of the differences between French and British strategies via reading the British diplomatic cables, portrayed Italian neutrality as being more sincere than what it really was in his meetings with the British ambassador, Sir Percy Loraine and argued to him that any Allied landing at Thessaloniki would be a provocation that would drive Italy towards Germany.
 On 9 September 1939, the British ambassador in Paris, Sir Eric Phipps, presented a note which read: "“Le Gouvernement de Sa Majesté est convaincu de la nécessité de ne prendre actuellement aucune initiative qui puisse entraîner l’Italie à se joindre à l’Allemagne.
 Nos communications à travers la Méditerranée sont vitales pour nous et pour la France, et en aucun cas elles ne doivent être mises en danger.
 “Il est impossible d’estimer le pour et le contre d’une action dans les États balkaniques sans tenir compte des conséquences presque certaines qu’ une telle action entraînerait sur la politique italienne et qui serait pleine de dangers pour notre cause commune.
 L’information contenue dans un télégramme de l’ambassadeur de Sa Majesté à Rome est très significative à cet égard.
 Dans la situation actuelle Lord Halifax se range dans l’ensemble à l’avis de Sir Percy Loraine.
 A l’heure actuelle, toute l’action dans le Sud-est de l’Europe qui risquerait de rendre plus probable l’entrée de l’Italie en guerre contre nous devrait être évitée avec soin" ("His Majesty's Government are convinced of the necessity of taking no initiative at this time which might induce Italy to join Germany.
 Our communications across the Mediterranean are vital for us and for France, and under no circumstances should they be endangered.
 It is impossible to estimate the pros and cons of action in the Balkan States without taking into account the almost certain consequences that such action would entail on Italian politics and which would be full of dangers for our common cause.
 The information contained in a telegram from His Majesty's Ambassador in Rome is very significant in this regard.
 In the present situation Lord Halifax generally agrees with Sir Percy Loraine.
 At the present time, any action in Southeastern Europe which might make Italy more likely to enter the war against us should be carefully avoided").